Sparta (band)

 Sparta is an American rock band from El Paso, Texas, formed in 2001.
-The band currently consists of Jim Ward (vocals, guitar) and Matt Miller (bass), who are touring as a three-piece with rotating session drummers.
+The band currently consists of Jim Ward (vocals, guitar), Matt Miller (bass), and drummer Neil Hennessy.
 Founding members Ward, Paul Hinojos, and Tony Hajjar were members of post-hardcore group At the Drive-In, forming Sparta in 2001 after the break-up of their former band.
-The band entered a hiatus from 2008 onwards for Ward to focus on his solo career and side projects, reuniting from 2011 to 2013 for a series of shows and permanently reuniting in 2017.
+The band went on hiatus in 2008 for Ward to focus on his solo career and side projects, reuniting from 2011 to 2013 for a series of shows and permanently reuniting in 2017.
 The band has released five studio albums to date; their fourth, Trust the River, was released in 2020 after a 14-year break between releases.

-Sparta's music has been described by Pitchfork as "anxious, epic guitar rock", and have been described by SPIN Magazine as having "a reliably cathartic and emotionally charged presence".
+Sparta's music has been described by Pitchfork as "anxious, epic guitar rock", and by SPIN Magazine as having "a reliably cathartic and emotionally charged presence".

 History

 Austere (2001–2002)

-After the demise of their previous band, At the Drive-In, drummer Tony Hajjar and bassist Paul Hinojos got together and talked about forming a new band.
+After the demise of their previous band, At the Drive-In, drummer Tony Hajjar and bassist Paul Hinojos talked about forming a new band.
 Hinojos contacted former At the Drive-In guitarist and back-up vocalist Jim Ward to take the role of lead vocalist.
-After a brief stint with Erick Sanger, the three recruited Matt Miller, a native to El Paso and then bassist of the band Belknap to permanently fill the position of bassist, with Hinojos switching to guitar.
-The band then scored a deal with Dreamworks in 2001.
-The band released their first EP entitled Austere in early 2002 under the name Sparta.
+After a brief stint with Erick Sanger, the three recruited Matt Miller, a native to El Paso and then bassist of the band Belknap, to permanently fill the position of bassist, with Hinojos switching to guitar.
+The band then scored a deal with DreamWorks in 2001.
+The band released their first EP, entitled Austere, in early 2002 under the name Sparta.
 The EP met with mixed reviews, with most believing that the group had talent and the ability, but had yet to find their voice.